Dimensional reduction in evolving spin-glass model: correlation of phenotypic responses to environmental and mutational changes

 On the basis of the large contribution of the first eigenvalue in the RS phase, we apply a 1-rank approximation of genotype $\bm{J}\sim\eta_1\bm{\xi}^1{\bm{\xi}^1}^{\mathrm{T}}$.
 By a straightforward calculation, the local magnetization is expressed as

 at sufficiently large $N$.
 Therefore, when the first eigenmode is dominant, the relationship $\xi_{i}^1\propto\mathrm{atanh}(\mu_i)$ should hold at $\bm{h}=\bm{0}$. \Fref{fig:eigenvalues}(b) shows the correlation coefficient between $\{\mathrm{atanh}(\mu_i)\}$ and $\{{\xi}_i^1\}$.
 In the RS phase, the correlation coefficient approaches 1; hence, $\xi_i^1\sim\mathrm{atanh}(\mu_i)$ is a reasonable approximation.
 We note that the expression of $\bm{J}=\eta_1\bm{\xi}^1{\bm{\xi}^1}^{\mathrm{T}}$ is similar to those of the Mattis model \cite{Mattis,Amit}, which is the Hopfield model with a single embedded pattern \cite{Hopfield}.
 The present embedded pattern, however, is $\sqrt{\eta_1}\bm{\xi}^1$, in contrast to a discrete vector with $\pm 1$ in the Mattis model.
-For sufficiently small $\rho$, the distribution of $\mu_i$ is almost random, and the embedded pattern after the evolution is a random pattern, except the target spins \footnote{Evolved genotypes in RS phase do not perfectly agree with this Mattis-type model in the sense that eigenmodes other than the first mode remain.
-These modes induce frustration between non-target spins \cite{Sakata}, which is considered to be hamper the correlations between responses of non-target spins [30].} \footnote{See Fig.1 of supplements for $\rho$-dependence of the embedded pattern}.
+For sufficiently small $\rho$, the distribution of $\mu_i$ is almost random, and the embedded pattern after the evolution is a random pattern, except the target spins \footnote{See Fig.1 of supplements for $\rho$-dependence of the embedded pattern}.
+Even though the approximate estimate by Mattis-type model is used here, the evolved genotypes in RS phase do not perfectly agree with it: Indeed, eigenmodes other than the first mode remain, which induces frustration between non-target spins \cite{Sakata}.
+This hampers the correlation between responses of non-target spins.

 Last, we show that the dominancy of the first eigenmode of genotype induces a correlation between the responses to environmental and genetic changes, as observed in the RS phase.
 From \eref{eq:mu_i_1rank}, we obtain the expression for susceptibility under the 1-rank approximation